Trustees

 Jack Perrin

-Jack manages our Business Development team which encompasses funding, strategy, systems, communications and finances.
-He comes from a background in Mathematics and joined Handcrafted in 2023 on our Graduate Programme.
+Jack manages our Business Development & Finance teams that encompass funding, strategy, systems, communications and finances.
+He comes from a background in Mathematics and joined on our Graduate Programme.

 Image depicting someone helping another person up a mountain